yyle88/must/README.md

 # `must` – A Simple Assertion Library for Go

-In Go, error handling can be messy.
 The must library simplifies assertions and panics on failure.
+Assert conditions directly, avoiding long checks

 ---